-- It is a natural number. - The same nonce has not yet sent previously in the same session. - It is not larger than the nc-max value which has been sent from the server in the session represented by the sid. - It is larger than (largest-nc nc-window), where largest-nc is the maximal value of nc which has previously been sent in the session, and nc-window is the value of the nc-window field which has been sent from the server in the session.
+- It is a natural number. - The same nonce was not sent within the same session. - It is not larger than the nc-max value that was sent from the server in the session represented by the sid. - It is larger than (largest-nc nc-window), where largest-nc is the maximal value of nc which was previously sent in the session, and nc-window is the value of the nc-window field which was received from the server in the session.

-The last condition allows servers to reject any nonce values which is "significantly" smaller than the "current" value (defined by the value of nc-window) of the nonce used in the session involved.
+The last condition allows servers to reject any nonce values that are "significantly" smaller than the "current" value (defined by the value of nc-window) of the nonce used in the session involved.
 In other words, servers MAY treat such nonces as "already received".
 This restriction enables servers to implement duplicated nonce detection in a constant amount of memory (for each session).

-Servers MUST check for duplication of the received nonces, and if any duplication is detected, the server MUST discard the session and respond by a 401-B0-stale message, as outlined in Section 9.
-The server MAY also reject other invalid nonce values (such as ones above the nc-max limit) by sending a 401-B0-stale message.
+Servers MUST check for duplication of the received nonces, and if any duplication is detected, the server MUST discard the session and respond with a 401-STALE message, as outlined in Section 9.
+The server MAY also reject other invalid nonce values (such as ones above the nc-max limit) by sending a 401-STALE message.

-For example, consider the nc-window value of the current session to be 32, the nc-max to be 100, and that the client has already used the following nonce values beforehand: $\{1-20, 22, 24, 30-38, 45-60, 63-72\}$.
-Then the nonce values which can be used for next request is one of the following set: $\{41-44, 61-62, 73-100\}$.
-The values $\{0, 21, 23, 25-29, 39-40\}$ MAY be rejected by the server because these are not above the current "window limit" (40 = 72 - 32).
+For example, assume the nc-window value of the current session is 32, nc-max is 100, and that the client has already used the following nonce values: $\{1\text{-}20, 22, 24, 30\text{-}38, 45\text{-}60, 63\text{-}72\}$.
+Then the nonce values that can be used for next request is one of the following set: $\{41\text{-}44, 61\text{-}62, 73\text{-}100\}$.
+The values $\{0, 21, 23, 25\text{-}29, 39\text{-}40\}$ MAY be rejected by the server because they are not above the current "window limit" $\{40\text{-}72\text{-}32\}$.

-Typically, clients can ensure the above property by using a monotonically-increasing integer counter counting from zero upto the value of nc-max.
+Typically, clients can ensure the above property by using a monotonically-increasing integer counter that counts from zero upto the value of nc-max.

-Values of nonces and nonce-related values MUST always be treated as natural numbers within infinite range.
-Implementations using fixed-width integers or fixed-precision floating numbers MUST handle integer overflow correctly and carefully.
-Such implementations are RECOMMENDED to accept any larger values which cannot be represented in the fixed-width integer representations, as long as other limits such as internal header-length restrictions are not involved.
-The protocol is designed carefully so that both clients and servers can implement the protocol only with fixed-width integers, by rounding any overflowed values to the maximum possible value.
+The values of the nonces and any nonce-related values MUST always be treated as natural numbers within an infinite range.
+Implementations using fixed-width integers or fixed-precision floating numbers MUST correctly and carefully handle integer overflows.
+Such implementations are RECOMMENDED to accept any larger values that cannot be represented in the fixed-width integer representations, as long as other limits such as internal header-length restrictions are not involved.
+The protocol is designed carefully so that both the clients and servers can implement the protocol using only fixed-width integers, by rounding any overflowed values to the maximum possible value.